 The Morris Weiss Award will grant three outstanding teachers in the greater Bay Area $1,000 for professional development and an additional grant of $1,500 to their schools to be spent on resources, events, or other programs related to Holocaust education.

 Each year, the Morris Weiss Award is presented at the San Francisco Yom HaShoah Ceremony in the spring.
-Please Note: Receipt of award is contingent on attendance at the Yom HaShoah ceremony on April 11, 2018.
+Please Note: Receipt of award is contingent on attendance at the Yom HaShoah ceremony.